lanl/bml/README.rst

 Developer Suggested Workflow
 ============================

-Our main development happens on the `master` branch and is continuously verified for correctness.
+Our main development happens on the :code:`master` branch and is continuously verified for correctness.
 If you would like to contribute with your work to the bml project, please follow the instructions at the GitHub help page `"About pull requests" <https://help.github.com/articles/about-pull-requests/>`_.
 To
 summarize: